willvieira/ms_STM-managed/manuscript/manuscript.md

 #### Thinning of boreal trees in mixedwood stands

-The exclusion of boreal trees by temperate trees in stands of state M is a function of the instability of the M state $\theta$ and the ratio of competitive abilities between temperate and boreal species, $\theta_T$.
+In the natural model, the transition from a mixed state M to either a pure state (B or T) is driven by the instability of the state M ($\theta$), and the competitive ratio between temperate and boreal species ($\theta_T$).
+It means that the higher the instability ($\theta$), the higher the probability of competitive exclusion, and the winner is given the competitive ratio beteween temperate and boreal species ($\theta_T$).
 Thinning of boreal species in M stands is modelled as an increase of the probability of M stands to become state T in two different ways ($s_1$ and $s_2$).

-First, thinning of boreal species can be translated into a decreased persistence of stands in state M ($P(M|M) = 1-\theta$), thus increasing $\theta$:
+First, thinning of boreal species can be translated into an increaae in the instability of M stands:

 $$
   \theta_{m} = [\theta \times (1 - s_1)] + s_1
 $$

-Second, thinning of boreal species increase in the competitive ability of temperate species:
+Second, thinning of boreal species can increase the competitive ability of temperate species:

 $$
 \theta_{T, m} = [\theta_{T} \times (1 - s_2)] + s_2